-By offering a tailour-made doctoral education, the GSB´s vision is to educate a new generation of uniquely trained scientists at the interface of natural sciences, engineering, medicine and computer sciences.
+By offering a tailour-made doctoral training, the GSB´s vision is to educate a new generation of uniquely educated scientists at the interface of natural sciences, engineering, medicine and computer sciences.
 A GSB graduate will be able to understand the scientific environment of other disciplines beside his or her own, and due to the early multidisciplinary training, he or she will be able to bridge those cultural gaps.

 There are special challenges for interdisciplinary projects.
 Being a home for doctoral candidates who compare notes on problems and opportunities, as well as being a platform for mutual exchange by experienced scientists, the Graduate School of BioEngineering (GSB) provides structures and scopes for development.
 We understand the GSB as a living network that ventures new ways on technical excellence.